anthonycorletti/snok/.github/ISSUE_TEMPLATE/bug.md

 # command goes here
 ```

-* It outputs:
+* It did this:

 ```
 output goes here
 ```

-* But I expected it to output:
+* But I expected it to do this instead:

 ```
 expected output goes here